This is mini-swe-agent v2

 In 2024, SWE-bench & SWE-agent helped kickstart the coding agent revolution.

-We now ask: What if the agent was 100x smaller, and still worked nearly as well?
+We now ask: What if our agent was 100x simpler, and still worked nearly as well?

 - Minimal: Just 100 lines of python (+100 total for env, model, script) — no fancy dependencies!

-- Cutting edge: Built by the Princeton & Stanford team behind SWE-bench and SWE-agent.
+/completionand/responseendpoints, interleaved thinking etc. - Built by the Princeton & Stanford team behind SWE-bench, SWE-agent, and more

 Why use mini-SWE-agent for research?